Stories by Storie

 If you’re looking for a great nonfiction choice, Gail Gibbons has you covered.
 You’ll learn the story of Patrick’s life, legends about the saint, and the history of the holiday.

-For second and third grade readers, The Bailey School Kids series has some entertaining books.
-Leprechauns Don’t Play Basketball is great for St. Patrick’s Day.
+Melody is certain that her new basketball coach, Mr. O’Grady, is a leprechaun, and soon she and the other children are keeping an eye on him and observing his growing relationship with third grade teacher Mrs. Jeepers.
 If you’re reading it with your small group, I have already created a book companion which has comprehension questions for each chapter along with several graphic organizers to help guide students through the text.

 I hope you have found a few good books to share with your students.
-If you have any other book suggestions for St. Patrick’s Day, leave a message for me below.
+If you have any other book suggestions for St. Patrick’s Day, let me know so I can check them out!

 Happy Reading!